ellarem/mdb-climate-dashboard/README.md

 ---

-## 2. Source dataset and enriched dataset
+## 2. Enriched data

-The **source dataset** contains only the information directly disclosed by MDBs in the original sources from which we extracted their project-level data.

-The **enriched dataset** is a more complete version where we have standardised, edited and, where necessary, supplemented the raw data with information from other MDB sources to fill gaps and improve comparability.
+The dashboard presents our **enriched dataset** which is a complete version where we have standardised, edited and, where necessary, supplemented the raw data with information from other MDB sources to fill gaps and improve comparability.
 This version aims to make the dataset as useful as possible to stakeholders.

 ---